-Exercise Write a C program that implements bubble sort in an array of integers.
-Like in the "find the maximum" exercise, the length of the array is an explicit parameter.
+Exercise 5 Write a C program that implements bubble sort in an array of integers.
+Like in all similar exercises, the length of the array is an known constant.

 To make your work easier, you may want to go after simpler subgoals first, for example: